soggybag/Hoppy-Bunny-SpriteKit-Swift/P2-Setup-Gameplay/content.md

 >
 > ![Adding background image](../Tutorial-Images/xcode_gamescene_add_background.png)
 >
-> You want to centre the background on the screen, you can do this by setting the *Position* to `(160, 240)` which is exactly half of the scene size values or drag it the image around by hand.
+> You want to center the background on the screen, you can do this by setting the *Position* to `(160, 240)` which is exactly half of the scene size values or drag it the image around by hand.
 >
 > When you add an object to the game scene this way a *Color Sprite* object is added to the scene and the texture property is pre populated with the texture name of the asset you dragged in.

 <!--  -->

 > [info]
-> A really handy feature is to use object snapping, *Hold down shift* **(behavior as of Xcode 7.3.1)** while dragging your game objects and you will notice it will snap against existing scene objects.
-Try moving it around and you will notice it will snap to the left hand edge of the scene, giving you that perfect center point position.
->
+> By default when you move an object it will use the handy snapping feature.
+Sometimes you don't want this behavior, you can *Hold down shift* while dragging an object to disable snapping.

 ##Add the ground image